sandboxnu/course-catalog-api/.github/pull_request_template.md

 Primary reviewer:

 - Pick one primary reviewer
-  - the team member with the most relevant knowledge about the code area this PR touches.
+  - The team member with the most relevant knowledge about the code area this PR touches
   - **NOT** an author of the PR
   - If the primary reviewer is the project lead, _select two primary reviewers_
     - Goal: facilitate knowledge transfer to other team members
-  - Primary reviewers **are required to approve the PR** before it can be merged.
+  - Primary reviewers **are required to approve the PR** before it can be merged

 **Primary**:

+Use the **"Reviewers"** feature in Github

 Secondary reviewers:

-- Pick as many as appropriate
-- Anyone who would benefit from reading the PR to learn.
+- Pick as many as appropriate — anyone who would benefit from reading the PR
+  - Tag them using their Github usernames below

 **Secondary**: